steeley21/Backlogr/docs/README_API.md

   - `GET /api/ai/semantic-search`
 - Automated tests covering services, protected routes, and authenticated endpoint flows across implemented slices

-### Important current behavior
+### Current deployed behavior
+- Swagger is available for the deployed API.
+- Register, login, library, and feed flows are working in the deployed environment at the same level they were working in development.
-- Feed now includes the **current user’s own activity** in addition to activity from followed users.
+- Feed includes the **current user’s own activity** in addition to activity from followed users.
 - `GameLog.Rating` remains the source of truth for ratings.
 - IGDB and AI surfaces are still stub-backed for now.